Wines and cocktails, pizzas and shrimps in three forms: all the fun you can taste at Slow Fish 2017.

 In the afternoons and evenings, the Enoteca will host Temporary Tastings, exclusive events that involve the best Italian wine producers, who will be offering their hard-to-find wines and rare vintages.

-Another place to drink well is the Mixology area, where you can learn the stories behind cocktails, their ingredients and how to make them yourselves, guided by our experienced bartenders.
+Another place to drink well is the Mixology area curated by Velier, you can discover the secrets of cocktails, their history, the ingredients, and learn how to make them at home, guided by the best Genoese bartenders.

 Flour, water, yeast, salt and… before you can say it, pizza!
 But when it comes to kneading, seasoning and baking, it should be left to the expert Italian pizzaioli who know how to use the ingredients from their native territories according to the seasons, with a special focus on fish.
 The Pizza n’ Fish point will host three expert pizza makers as featured in Slow Food Editore’s recent book, Pizza, a great Italian tradition: on Thursday and on Friday, Corrado Scaglione from Enosteria Lipen in Canonica Lambro (in Lombardy), on Saturday Massimiliano Prete from Gusto Divino in Saluzzo and Gusto Madre in Alba and on Sunday Graziano Monogrammi from La Divina Pizza in Florence.

-At Punto Gamberi (Shrimp Spot) you can enjoy freshly caught pink and red shrimps from the San Remo coast, in their purest forms: raw, blanched or slightly seared, served up by Giuseppe Di Gerlando, manager of the well-known restaurant Ittiturismo Patrizia in Forli.
+At Punto Gamberi (Shrimp Spot) you can enjoy freshly caught pink and red shrimps from the San Remo coast, in their purest forms: raw, blanched or slightly seared, served up by Giuseppe Di Gerlando, manager of the well-known restaurant Ittiturismo Patrizia.